melsman/melsman.github.io/cv.md

 * Aspects of Modules languages.
 Department of Computer Science, University of Copenhagen.
 Fall 1996.

-I have supervised eight M.Sc. thesis students and about a dozen smaller projects at the IT University of Copenhagen.
-The projects have covered development, documentation, and testing of Web-based and traditional GUI-style, database-enabled, systems in Java, C#, PHP, TCL, and Standard ML.
+I have supervised a high number of M.Sc. thesis students, B.Sc. thesis students, and smaller projects at DIKU and at ITU.
+The projects have covered compiler technology, type systems, and the development, documentation, and testing of Web-based and traditional GUI-style, database-enabled, systems in Java, C#, PHP, TCL, Haskell, and Standard ML.
 One of the Master's thesis projects has resulted in a startup company Neducate, specializing on community Web sites for individual public schools in Denmark.
+I am currently supervising two Ph.D. students within areas coverered by HIPERFIT.

 #### Organisational Work and Training